 \textbf{Abstract:} We study the consistency of stochastic dynamic programs under converging probability distributions and other approximations.
-Utilising results on the epi-convergence of expectation functions with varying measures and integrands, and the Attouch-Wets distance, we show that appropriate equi-semicontinuity assumptions assure epi-consistency.
+Utilizing results on the epi-convergence of expectation functions with varying measures and integrands, and the Attouch--Wets distance, we show that appropriate equi-semicontinuity assumptions assure epi-consistency.
 A number of examples illustrate the approach.
-In particular, we permit both unbounded and simultaneously-approximated stage-cost functions, and treat an example with approximated constraints.
+In particular, we permit both unbounded and simultaneously approximated stage-cost functions, and treat an example with approximated constraints.